 Downtown Denver is twinkling like never before this holiday season.
-Two traditional light displays are anchoring three new attractions in between, making for an exciting evening out on the town in the heart of the city by following this self-guided tour.
+Take an evening stroll through the heart of the city by following this self-guided tour.
 All of these attractions are free and can be experienced throughout the holiday season.

 You can start the tour at any point and easily get around using the free 16th Street MallRide.
 See the map below.
 Along the way, there are tons of places to dine or warm up with a coffee, tea, cocoa or hot toddy.